gui3/fluidite/README.md

 ';
 text;
 ```
-- calls like :hello; are still interpreted inside :";,
+- calls like :hello; are still translated inside :' ';,
 to make a text full text, use  :" ";\
 This function is the second not to need a separated word
 ```